 Getting on the housing ladder is easier than you think

-One of the biggest obstacles to middle-class growth is the high cost of getting a loan to buy a house.
+One of the biggest obstacles to middle-class growth is finding the perfect apartments for rent in Alexandria and the high cost of getting a loan to buy a house..
 We expect to walk into a bank and sign our way into middle-class life, but when the reality hits it is much harsher, 22% per annum is a killer.
 Firstly we must disabuse ourselves of the notion that you can become middle-class overnight, it requires sacrifice of a minimum of ten years even if your parents are middle-class.

 There is no reward without sacrifice, that 50k a week you spend on going out weekly is more than enough to get you comfortably on the housing ladder.
 Firstly, start saving now, immediately, if you save $300 a month for 5 years, you will have $3,600 a year and $18,000 in 5 years.
 The dollar will have gone up 20% in that time with 4% inflation so equivalent of $21,000.
 The most important thing is you show the bank financial discipline, that cuts down the risk and the interest rate.
 Then build a basic house with that $21,000 then ask the bank for a loan to complete it.
 That weekly craze of going out and spending up to 400k a month going out is deadly, I easily spend that some months and so do my friends but we all complain about how hard the housing ladder is.
 Wealth is deferred spending, in order to be wealthy, someone had to sacrifice and not spend so the money could accrue.
 Stop spending now, sacrifice now because houses get more expensive by the minute.